simongis/gnaf-for-arcgis/README.md

 ### The Goal

-Hoping that if others make use of this, (in particular the address locator style), we can make improvements to this project and build on this over time.
-Please fork and recontribute any improvements you make!
-Please feel free to raise issues and enhancements.
+If others find these tools useful, I am hoping that we can make improvements to this project and build on it over time.
+* Please fork and recontribute any improvements you make!
+* Please feel free to raise issues and enhancements.

 Longer term some goals I want to look at accomplishing include:

 * Automating the process of downloading updates from data.gov.au and updating the address locator (and a geocode service published from the locator)
 * Investigating using python instead of a reliance on the Data Interop extension.